mraigoza/todo-list/README.md

 # todo-list
 A ToDo List using React and Flask where the user can add and delete todos while also persisting these upon browser close.

-We store ToDo items inside a MongoDB
+We store ToDo items inside a json file

 ## Project Structure